fishbb/sierra-webpac-bclike-skin/README.md

 	* The personal information modification web page where customers can opt in or out of SMS services.
 * BiblioCommons uses APIs to talk to ILS.
 It is rare, but Webpac could serve as a backup in case the API services get interrupted.

-This project attempts to keep the consistant look and feel of multiple library catalog websites, and to provide a more modern and user-friendly Webpac.
+This project attempts to keep the consistent look and feel of multiple library catalog websites, and to provide a more modern and user-friendly Webpac.

 This repository contains the Webpac files that got most heavily customized for the purpose, where I try to push the limits of Webpac and apply BiblioCommons style to it.